Why Alito, Kagan recusal decisions at Supreme Court raised eyebrows

-Supreme Court Justice Elena Kagan became the first to adopt a new ethics principle that indicates justices may explain why they are recusing themselves from a case.
+Supreme Court Justice Elena Kagan became the first to utilize a new ethics principle that indicates justices may explain why they are recusing themselves from a case.

 “It really ought to be the direction the court goes, because at a time when there’s increasing skepticism, it’s one damned scandal after another, one way of dealing with that is through a little bit more transparency,” said Charles Geyh, a professor at the Indiana University Maurer School of Law.

 The cases couldn’t be more different.
-Kagan recused herself from a matter involving a death row inmate, citing previous government employment, in an apparent reference to her time as U.S. solicitor general in the Obama administration.
+Kagan recused herself from a matter involving a death row inmate, citing previous government employment; she served as U.S. solicitor general in the Obama administration.

 The different approaches by Kagan and Alito have now become a subject of conversation for court watchers who think there should be a standard for justices to explain to the public the reasons behind a recusal.